manikandan-raju94/amopso/README.md

 The proposed algorithm extends conventional Particle Swarm Optimisation (PSO) through the integration of multiple adaptive search strategies, including diversity-aware parameter adaptation, novelty-guided exploration, adaptive mutation, stagnation detection, and swarm restart mechanisms.
 These strategies improve exploration capability, mitigate premature convergence, and enhance optimisation performance under varying traffic conditions.

 The framework is integrated with the **Simulation of Urban Mobility (SUMO)** platform for realistic traffic simulation and evaluation.
-Additionally, **Optuna-based hyperparameter tuning** is employed to identify effective parameter configurations for improved optimisation performance.
+Additionally, **Tree-structured Parzen Estimator (TPE) algorithm** is employed to identify effective parameter configurations for improved optimisation performance.

 The repository also includes implementations of several baseline optimisation algorithms for comparative evaluation.